ShayanMandegarian/ECS150Project1/REPORT.md

-Our main sources of help for our implementation came from the lecture pages, various questions on StackOverflow and Piazza, as well as the gnu.org manual pages linked in the project description, and other varied programming help websites like tutorialspoint.com and geeksforgeeks.org.
+Our main sources of help for our implementation came from the lecture pages, various questions on StackOverflow and Piazza, as well as the gnu.org manual pages linked in the project description, and other varied programming help websites like tutorialspoint.com and geeksforgeeks.org for example code.

 ## Phase 2